Undergraduate Research Opportunity Program (UROP) - Scholarship

 Steps for finding a University of Ottawa faculty supervisor

 - Talk to eligible professors you know who are conducting the type of research you’re interested in.
-If you’re unsure about the eligibility of a professor, please send an email to urop@uOttawa.ca.
+If you’re unsure about the eligibility of a faculty member, please send an email to urop@uOttawa.ca.

 - If you don’t know any professors in your field of interest or would like to find others in the field, read the profiles on personal research sites of potential faculty to gain a sense of the research they do.
 It’s a good idea to read a couple of their recent publications as well.
 You can also browse the uOttawa experts websites or check academic unit websites for the profiles of their faculty members.

-- Gather the documents to bring to your appointment, such as your transcripts and resumé and prepare what you will say to convince the potential sponsor that you are a good fit and are interested in applying for a UROP award to work with the sponsor on a joint research project.
+- Gather the documents to bring to your appointment, such as your transcripts and resumé and prepare what you will say to convince the potential supervisor that you are a good fit and are interested in applying for a UROP award to work on a joint research project.

 - Once a professor has agreed to be your faculty sponsor, complete a joint application for UROP.